Children of Addicts

 If your parent is an addict, you can choose to create a better lifestyle for yourself.
 Although growing up in an addiction household is filled with challenges, there is help.
 There is support and education that will help you navigate through life.

-Some helpful steps adult children of addicts can take to recover.
+Here are some helpful steps adult children of addicts can take to recover:

-· Seek a rehab program if there are struggles with addiction.
+• Seek a residential treatment program if there are struggles with addiction.

 Addiction can become an intergenerational struggle unless someone is brave enough to break the cycle.
 While the odds of struggling with addiction are unfairly stacked against children of drug addicts and alcohol addicts, it is not a life sentence.
 Instead, if you choose to stop the cycle today, you are creating a better life for yourself and all your future generations.

-If you’re looking for help and support in encouraging your parent or loved one to start the recovery process, Avenues Recovery welcomes your call.
+If you are looking for help and support in encouraging your parent or loved one to start the recovery process, Avenues Recovery welcomes your call.
 Contact us 7 days a week to speak with a representative who understands your struggles.

 Back to top